Learn more about the Berkeley Pre-College Scholars Program

 The Berkeley Pre-College Scholars: Summer Residential track is a program designed for domestic and visiting international students who may not be living in the San Francisco Bay Area.
 Students should not apply for housing as room and board are provided by UC Berkeley, and all participants are required to live in assigned residential housing.
 Students will live with other Pre-College Scholars program participants in a residence hall within walking distance of the main campus.
 They will be under the full-time supervision of residential program staff Resident Assistant Mentors.

 Students will be housed in Bowles Hall.
-All students will be sharing rooms (doubles) and will receive their housing assignments upon arrival.
+Students will be sharing rooms (doubles) and will receive their housing assignments upon arrival.
 Room and roommate assignments are done at random.
 The assignments are not negotiable.
 Our residence hall includes a historic library, study rooms, high speed wifi, game room, washers and dryers, and a large lounge area.
 Rooms will have dressers, desks, mirrors, and closets.
 As Pre-College Scholars, students will be subjected to a daily curfew from 10:00 PM to 6:00 AM.

 Pre-College Scholars Residential students are required to enroll in two lower-division courses and meet the full-time unit requirement based on the session.
 Students may select from a large catalog of Berkeley Summer Sessions courses that are available to high school students.